This is what comes up when you search meditation on Google:

-You're shutting of everything else, it's just you and the present moment, in the simplest terms, that's what meditation is about.
+You're shutting of everything else, it's just you and the present moment, pure awareness, in the simplest terms, that's what meditation is about.
 You know you came out of this state when you try to remember what happened, and it was just blank.

-But to get the most benefit from meditation, it needs to be intentional, to train your mind to be in that state at all times.
+To get the most benefit from meditation, it needs to be intentional, to train your mind to be in a similar state at all times.

-To do it, you don’t need to set an alarm, app, audio guide, there is no need to cross your legs or keep a specific posture, in fact, some of those things will only be make the process unnecessarily more complicated.
+To do it, you don’t need to set an alarm, app, audio guide, there is no need to cross your legs in a lotus position or keep a specific posture, in fact, sometimes trying to do those things will only be make the process unnecessarily more complicated.

-Doing some of those things might help you, but it always depends on the person, experiment and do what works for you, any guide that tells you must do one of these things is probably trying to sell you something.
+Doing some of those things might help you, but it always depends on the person, experiment and do what works for you, most guides that tell you that you must do one of these things is probably trying to sell you something.

-What worked best for me at the beginning was to concentrate on my breathing:
+What worked best for me at the beginning was to pay attention to my breathing:

 - Find a quiet spot to avoid noise distractions